Zwee42/quickhost/README.md

 # quickhost
-Website to quickly and easily deploy websites
+Tools to quickly host websites

+currently only for nextjs

+TODO:

+[] Support running running docker in the copied repo.
+[] Build web ui.